 The more savvy users are attracted to our site because they recognize the actual parts we use and compare them to what other companies are using.
 They tend to be people fully in the FOSS mindset who have moved past the idea that cost = quality.
 We build high-end systems for a smaller price and they are capable of recognizing quality.

 Len (All About Ubuntu): Are you selling mostly to individual Ubuntu fans or do you see any small businesses and consumers in your customer mix?

 Cathy (ZaReason): Mostly individuals although we do have a few bulk purchasers.
 Perhaps our favorite customer is in Asia.
 It strikes us as highly humorous that we would sell to any part of Asia.

 Approximately 60% of our customers are knowledgeable enough to build their own systems if they had the time, access to the Tier 1 suppliers, and again, the time to do the research, acquire the parts, return parts that did not work, and try again.
 They appreciate that we have already done the work and can build a solid system for the same price they would have paid had they done it themselves.

 Another 20% is familiar with Ubuntu, but not hardware.
 The remaining 20% are newbies.
 Each percentage group contributes value to ZaReason in its own way.

 Len (All About Ubuntu): How would you describe ZaReason’s business at this point?
 Are you still a start-up?
 A growing small business?

-We believe that all our other worthy goals (such as gaining market share for) will be accomplished best by a myopic, utterly self-absorbed focus on solid hardware and honest customer support.
+We believe that all our other worthy goals (such as gaining market share for Linux) will be accomplished best by a myopic, utterly self-absorbed focus on solid hardware and honest customer support.

 Len (All About Ubuntu): How do you see the Ubuntu market evolving over the next six to 12 months?